valandreev/tigrisfs/README.md

 When mounted with the [Tigris](https://www.tigrisdata.com) backend TigrisFS supports:
   * POSIX permissions, special files, symbolic links.
+  * Auto-preload content of small files on directory list in single request.
   * Allows to auto prefetch directory data to the region on list.

 # Installation